jsando/mpu/assembler-syntax.md

     .asciiz
     .org

-I like that equates don't look like opcodes.
+I like that directives don't look like opcodes.
 Also that the type of arg must match.

 Comments are ';'